Power and Freedom in Mechanisms: Conclusion

 In this paper, we have proposed to measure an agent's influence in a strategy-proof mechanism by their menu, the set of possible outcomes that they can bring about by varying their strategy, i.e., their (reported) preferences.
 Further, the approach allows to disaggregate influence into freedom -- an agent's influence on her own relevant outcome -- and power over others -- influence on their relevant outcome -- and encompasses as special cases the ranking of opportunity sets from the freedom of choice literature and power indices from the literature on binary voting.

 As our first main result, we uncover a subtle connection between welfare and freedom: while the two notions do not coincide (an agent may find their preferences satisfied because of “luck” while lacking any influence), we show that, under a mild richness condition on preferences, a mechanism Pareto-dominates another mechanism if and \emph{only if} it awards each agent with more freedom, i.e., larger menus in a set inclusion sense.
 Hence, the set of constrained efficient mechanisms coincides with the set of mechanisms that offer a maximal degree of freedom.
-In the same vein, when the outcome set is finite, we show that under the “impartial culture” benchmark, a mechanism that offers an agent a higher probability for a larger menu in the cardinal sense also offers her a higher probability of obtaining an outcome ranked higher in her preferences.

 Second, we fruitfully apply our approach to assignment rules.
 We describe power and freedom in group-strategy-proof and efficient rules and, within that class, uncover a stark trade-off between two (arguably normatively appealing) properties: first, universal possibility of complete freedom, i.e., allowing everyone to choose among all objects at some opposing preference profile; second, minimal bilateral power, i.e., ensuring that no one can influence another individual's outcome beyond what is necessary.
 The top trading cycle possesses the first property (and indeed, is characterised by it among group-strategy-proof and efficient rules), but generates situations where an agent has \emph{maximal} bilateral power on another.
-Bipolar serial dictatorship mechanisms possess the second property (and indeed, are characterised by it among hierarchical exchange rules), but rigidly predetermine a freedom hierarchy.
+Bipolar serial dictatorship mechanisms possess the second property (and indeed, are characterised by it in the same class of rules), but rigidly predetermine a freedom hierarchy.

 We hope that our framework can serve as a first step towards a unified game-theoretic analysis of power and freedom in economic environments, meeting the challenge from political philosophers.
 In particular, we would hope to see our approach extended beyond direct, dominant-strategy mechanisms, taking into account other players' equilibrium strategy adaptation to a player's change in strategy.
 Among other things, this would allow applications to many industrial organisation models, and thus the analysis of monopoly power.